ronakupadhyaya/Horizons-week-03/day4/horizonstarter-ajax/README.md

 Here are the features we're going to implement:

-- AJAX contributing: You no longer will need to refresh the page to see your contribution in the page.
+- AJAX contributions: You no longer will need to refresh the page to see your contribution in the page.
+- Handling errors when doing AJAX.
+- Filtering and sorting lists of products, without refreshing the page.
 - AJAX polling: The total amount of contributions is continuously updating.
 If someone else makes a contribution, you will see it too!

-- Handle errors when doing AJAX.

-- Filtering and sorting lists of products, without refreshing the page.

 ## Getting oriented

-yestedays project horizon starter was a server-side rendered app.
-Today, we are going to add client side rendering to it.
+Yesteday's project horizon starter was a server-side rendered app.
+Today, we are going to add client side rendering.
 When we talk about rendering, we are simply talking about generating HTML from data.
 Server rendered apps **Render HTML** once, hybrids render twice.
 See below for an overview of both approaches:

 **Server rendered app**: Horizon Starter